arm-on/interpretable-image-classification/README.md

 Report
 ---
 For now, a complete report is available for the project in Persian (check the "report" folder).
 An English version of the report might be added later.

+Contact
+---
+Please do not hesitate to ask your questions from us.
+For any details or discussions about the repo, you can open an issue, or send an email to <a href="mailto:malekzadeh@ieee.org">malekzadeh@ieee.org</a>

 Acknowledgements
 ---
 This project was done as a course project for the <a href="http://ce.sharif.edu/courses/99-00/2/ce729-1/">Statistical Machine Learning (SML) course offered by Sharif University of Technology on Spring 2021</a> instructed by <a href="http://sharif.edu/~rabiee/">Prof. Rabiee</a>.